Fulgurance/ISM/README.md

 ```

 ## About
-The project is still experimental, most of the functionnalities are already almost implemented.
+The project is still experimental, most of the functionnalities are already implemented.
 It is actually possible to install a full desktop environment with the provided ports .

 That is not ready at the moment for a production environment.
 It is actually only for test purpose.